zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

   heading: Ready to start the conversation?

 ---
 _This guide was originally published in August 2019.
 We will periodically update this guide with new information and insights as San Diego ADU costs, rules, and regulations continue to evolve._

 The popularity of accessory dwelling units among homeowners in California has risen steadily since 2016.
 That trend is evident in space-strapped San Diego, where there have been at least 200 permitted ADUs for construction each of the past 3 years.
-Loosened regulations, simplified permitting processes, and increasing contractor experience are all contributing to the continuing popularity of accessory dwelling units throughout San Diego County.
+Relaxed regulations, simplified permitting processes, and increasing contractor experience are all contributing to the continuing popularity of accessory dwelling units throughout San Diego County.

-Whether residents [build in-law suites in San Diego](/san-diego-in-law-suites) or rental units onto their homes, it's important to know the benefits and drawbacks of building a granny flat, as well as the [ADU rules and regulations](/infographic-5-things-to-know-about-granny-flat-regulations-san-diego/) in San Diego.
+For residents considering [building ADUs/in-law Suites](/san-diego-in-law-suites) for a loved one or rental income, it’s important to understand the benefits and potential challenges as well as the [ADU rules and regulations in San Diego County]().

 ### Why Build an ADU in San Diego?

-Southern California is seeing a huge rise in the popularity of accessory dwelling units - often referred to as “ADUs,” “granny flats,” “companion units,” or “in-law suites.”
+Due to the relaxed legislation and elimination of usage fees, San Diego is seeing a huge rise in the popularity of accessory dwelling units - often referred to as “ADUs,” “granny flats,” “companion units,” or “in-law suites.”
 These living spaces can be attached or detached from your main dwelling, as long as there is a separate entrance and a few other amenities.

-Communities and neighborhoods throughout San Diego County are following the state’s lead, and several municipalities are lowering and waiving ADU permit and inspection fees, as well as  easing regulations to build accessory dwellings on owned property.
+Communities and neighborhoods throughout San Diego County are following the state’s lead, and several municipalities are lowering and waiving ADU permit and inspection fees, as well as  easing regulations to build accessory dwellings on owner-occupied property.

 But what are the benefits of building a granny flat in San Diego?
 As with any home remodeling project, there are [pros and cons to consider before building an in-law suite](/the-pros-and-cons-of-an-in-law-suite/), but there are a handful of very compelling reasons why you should consider building an accessory dwelling unit in San Diego.